Riesiger Globus, den viele Menschen mit ihren Händen anfassen.

 • I want to study abroad in my home country.
 Can I do that?

-• What do I need to keep in mind if I don’t want to lose my German residence permit?
+• What do I need to keep in mind if I do not want to lose my German residence permit?

 If you are staying in Germany on a residence permit for the purpose of studying, there are a number of things you need to keep in mind: